vegapnk/RJW-Genes/KNOWN_BUGS.md

 Collection of Known Bugs and reasons for their origin.

+## Fertilin does not go up after Sex!

+Error: An Incubus or Succubus had sex with another pawn, but did not gain Fertilin.

+Things to consider:

+1. Please read descriptions of the respective genes - did you have "the right sex?"
+2. Check Hediffs of the fucked pawn - was it already drained?
+3. Did you fuck an animal?
+Check Settings for Fertilin-Multiplier
+4. Did the pawns really *finish* ?
+In case they throw up or get drafted there is no gain.

+There also is a known mod-conflict with `rjw Animations patch` (See #18), so make sure you use up-to-date versions of everything.

 ## Random Vaginas for Goblins

 Error: Pawns have different genitalia than expected, e.g. if the "no vagina" gene is specified there are pawns with vaginas AND a penis.